virtual-vehicle/pointcloudset/paper/paper.md

 ![PointCloud set with main properties and ways to read and write data. figure.\label{fig:pointcloud}](./figures/data_pipeline3.pdf){ width=90% }

 \autoref{fig:dataset} illustrates the structure of the `Dataset` class including import and export possibilities.
 A Dataset consist of many PointCloud objects which can be accesses like list elements in Python.
-Alternativly a `PointCloud` object can also be created directly from files, as illustrated in \autoref{fig:pointcloud}.
+Alternatively a `PointCloud` object can also be created directly from files, as illustrated in \autoref{fig:pointcloud}.

 # Acknowledgements